WillGzz/SimpleExpenseTracker/ReadMe.md

 cd SimpleExpenseTrackerApp
 mvn compile
 ```
-Run directly from VS Code by pressing the Run button on ExpenseTrackerCLI.java.
+Run directly from VS Code by pressing the Run button above the main method on ExpenseTrackerCLI.java.

  ### Run Unit Tests: